C0D3X-25/Project_Dice/README.md

 - **Constitution**: Focuses on capacities that use life for their effects.
 Increases the character's life.
 - **Intelligence**: Focuses on damaging capacities that affect a large number of enemies, typically magic.
 Increases the ability to equip magical items.
 - **Wisdom**: Focuses on supportive capacities.
 Enhances the effectiveness of status effects on the character.
+- **Charisma**: Focuses on capacities that affect the character's allies.
+Increases the ability to equip items that provide bonuses to allies.

 Each character has a dice containing 10 capacities, which can be changed, upgraded, or modified.
 Characters also have feats, which can be beneficial or detrimental.